Orbit Parametrizations for K3 Surfaces: Applications and connections

 \subsection{Acknowledgements}

 We thank Noam Elkies, Dick Gross, Curt McMullen, Bjorn Poonen, Igor Rivin, Peter Sarnak, and Ichiro Shimada for many helpful conversations.
+We are very grateful to Serge Cantat and Genya Zaytman for careful readings of earlier drafts and many useful comments.
+We also thank Arthur Baragar, Igor Dolgachev, and Brendan Hassett for feedback on earlier drafts.
+Finally, we are very thankful to the anonymous referees for careful readings of the paper, and for many insightful remarks and detailed references that improved it.
 MB was supported by a Simons Investigator Grant and NSF grant~DMS-1001828.
-WH was partially supported by NSF grant DMS-0902853.
+WH was supported by NSF grant DMS-1406066.
 AK was supported in part by National Science Foundation grant DMS-0952486 and by a grant from the MIT Solomon Buchsbaum Research Fund.

 { }